-We can create end-to-end database solutions using almost any database platform (SQL Server, Oracle, MySQL, PostgreSQL).
-We manage, protect and secure your sensitive data and can enrich your current research data with clinical data from EPIC (with IRB approval).
+We can create end-to-end database solutions across various database platforms.
+We can enrich your current research data with clinical data from EPIC with IRB approval.
 We also have complete access to the PHIS repository and can provide databases based on this data from pediatric hospitals across the country.
-We have certified database professionals in-house who can assist you with all your data management needs.
+We have database professionals in-house who can assist you with all your data management needs.

 - Database creation and design

 - Data manipulation (pivoting data, aggregation, etc.), cleansing (cleaning up of dirty input) and standardization (creating valid list of values)

 - Data Integration with EPIC data to create a single combined data set